 Please enter a valid 5-digit zip code!

 Keeping your roof in good shape, although important, isn't always easy.
-As Covington receives a good deal of rain compared to other parts of the country, water damage to your roof is an even bigger concern.
+As Covington sees a good deal of rain compared to other parts of the country, water damage to your roof is an even bigger concern.

 One of the top roofing contractors in your area can help alleviate any concerns you might have.
 Whether your roof needs repairs, a replacement, or just a bit of cleaning, one of Covington's top roofers can help.